Vanlifers, be sure to add some of these campervan gift ideas to your next wish list.

 The idea behind the Busstoff accessories is that nothing needs to be drilled, screwed nor permanently fixed to the campervan.
 Just plug and camp.
 Fantastic!

 This one we just needed to sneak in.
-Newly available is our first run of print magazines!
-Head to the shop page to get your copy of the latest issue.
+We now offer print subscriptions!
+Head to the shop page to get your copy of the latest issue and the subsequent ones.

-And, our digital magazine is optimised for smartphone and tablet, so download any of our issues today, to take away with you on your next advanture.
+And, our digital magazine is optimised for smartphones and tablets, so download any of our issues today, to take away with you on your next advanture. www.advanturemagazine.com/subscription

 A big thing for both our English and European readers to consider as Brexit approaches.
 Will your network provider continue to allow you to data roam?
 What every van lifer needs is a portable WIFI hotspot, like this one from WIFI Takeaway.